murtazahuzaifa/lambdaDockerContainerExample/README.md

 aws ecr get-login-password --region "us-east-1" | docker login --username AWS --password-stdin "123456789012".dkr.ecr."us-east-1".amazonaws.com
 ```

-Change only highlighted fields i.e `region` and `account number` also _remove the double quotes_ from the command
+Change only highlighted fields i.e `region` and `account number` also *remove the double quotes* from the command

-## Step 7
+## Step 9

 Now build the project and deploy it by using command `cdk deploy` then what will happen is

-- It will first find the Dockerfile from the directory which is provided in lambda function in our case it is `ecr-lambda`.
+- It will first find the Dockerfile from the directory which is provided in lambda function in our case it is `lambdaImage`
 - Then it will build the image and deploy it on AWS ecr (by default it will make a private repo)
-- and then the uploaded image will be use by our lambda function.
+- and then the uploaded image will be use by our lambda function

 Also check [Amazon Elastic Container Registry pricing](https://aws.amazon.com/ecr/pricing/)

-# Welcome to your CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

-## Useful commands

-- `npm run build` compile typescript to js
-- `npm run watch` watch for changes and compile
-- `npm run test` perform the jest unit tests
-- `cdk deploy` deploy this stack to your default AWS account/region
-- `cdk diff` compare deployed stack with current state
-- `cdk synth` emits the synthesized CloudFormation template